 So the basic rule of thumb is to get the bottom of the transducer into the smoothest possible water flow, which translates to getting it as far below the hull as possible.
 In many cases, it is a Zen thing.
 The transducer will work okay on this boat, but I would have had an easier time placing it if the starboard side water pick up was on the port side.

 Keeping the hull clean is important to transducer operation.
-The dirtier the hull, ie barnacles, and other icky growths, the more turbulent, and thicker, boundary layer becomes, and it can affect transducer performance at speed.
+The dirtier the hull, ie barnacles, and other icky growths, the more turbulent, and thicker, boundary layer becomes, and it will affect transducer performance at speed.

 And a last gentle reminder, at 20 knots, when your depth finder tells you it is too shallow, it is to late.

-The photo of the computer model is from an article written by Claes Johnson, and Johan Hoffman.
-It's pretty technical, especially the math, but generally understandable, and very well written.
+The photo of the computer model is from an article written by Claes Johnson, and Johan Hoffman, and is no longer available online.